Grabsky/Claims/README.md

 # Claims
-Manage your ProtectionStone claim using in-game GUI.
+Create protected region and manage it using in-game GUI.

 ## Building
 To build, run `mvn install` or `mvn clean install`.
 Jar file named `Claims-[VERSION].jar` will be placed in `../build/`

 ## Permissions
 #### Safe to be given to players: